 What is the Red Flags Rule?

-The Red Flags Rule, based on Sections 114 and 315 of FACT (Fair and Accurate Credit Transactions Act of 2003), requires financial institutions and creditors to develop and implement internal programs designed to prevent identity theft and mitigate its results.
-According to this Rule, such programs must effectively identify, detect, and respond to certain indicators of possible identity theft labeled “red flags”.
+The Red Flags Rule, based on Sections 114 and 315 of FACT (Fair and Accurate Credit Transactions Act of 2003), requires financial institutions, creditors or any other entities holding a “transaction account” belonging to a consumer, to develop and implement internal programs designed to prevent identity theft and mitigate its results.
+According to this Rule, such programs must effectively identify, detect, and respond to certain indicators of possible identity theft labeled “red flags.”
 These include patterns, practices, and specific activities that have been known to be associated with identity theft in the past, including:

 - Unusual patterns in the use of credit, such as recent increases in inquiries, new credit accounts or accounts closed.